jklymak/Phy426/docs/index.md

 ## BrightSpace

-- We will use [BrightSpace](bright.uvic.ca) to hand in assignments, and I will link to the assignments here
+- We will use [BrightSpace](bright.uvic.ca) to hand in assignments, and I will link to the assignments here.
 - We will use [BrightSpace](bright.uvic.ca) for announcements and discussions.

 {% comment %}